jsefton/web-push/README.md

 Allows to override the API domain that requests are sent too.

 `send`
 Array of data that is passed onto the API.
-Requires `payload` as an array of support web push data. `site` optional to bind for a specific site.
+Requires `payload` as an array of supportted web push data. `site` optional to bind for a specific site.